 Research Interests

 My research focuses on studying the host galaxy environments of various astrophysical transients - phenomena that arise from colossal stellar deaths and collisions.
 Host galaxy properties (like how massive, metal-rich, or star-forming they are) give us insight into how how transients depend on different environmental properties - which is key in understanding transient progenitor formation channels and timescales.
-My research has explored a variety of transient hosts - including those of short gamma-ray bursts, Type Ia supernovae, and several types of core-collapse supernovae.
+My research has explored a variety of transient hosts - including those of short gamma-ray bursts, Type Ia supernovae, several types of core-collapse supernovae, and anomalous transient events!
 I pursue observational studies of these host populations to better understand how they connect to our understanding transient progenitors.

 Publications